 Valuation Methods

-Nearly a third (54 studies) of the 170 included documents utilized more than one valuation method, with a total of 224 instances of valuation methods being applied (Fig. 3 see Table S2 for operational definitions used to categorize valuation methods.
+Nearly a third (54 studies) of the 170 included documents utilized more than one valuation method, with a total of 224 instances of valuation methods being applied (Fig. 3; see Table S2 for operational definitions used to categorize valuation methods).
 The most common approaches to assessing societal benefits of ESI in the literature were quantitative economic approaches: Value of Information (VOI) methods (n = 81; 48% of papers) and Cost-Benefit Analysis (CBA) (n = 33; 19%) (Fig. 3; ).
 Applied qualitative or subjective methods were also frequently observed, including surveys of preference assessments (n = 26; 15%) and semi-structured or in-depth interviews (n = 23; 14%).
 Deliberative and consensus-based approaches were rare (n = 3 and 1 studies, respectively).
 Methods based on decision analysis (n = 144) were more frequently observed than methods based on preference elicitation (n = 80)

 Figure 3.
 Number of valuation methods observed across included studies.
 Some studies applied multiple methods for valuation, thus the total number of observed methods (224) exceeds the total number of included studies (170).
 Color indicates value types assessed : instrumental, i.e., means to an end, and relational, i.e., deriving from meaningful and often reciprocal relationships among people, nature, and society (see Table S1).